 As always, don’t travel if you have symptoms or if anyone in your support bubble has been diagnosed with COVID-19.
-And while current UK lockdown is in place, until mid-February earliest, no one can travel to Spain or its islands.
+And until 17 May earliest, no one can go on holiday to Spain or its islands.

 Can I fly to Spain?

-Travellers returning to the UK must present a negative COVID test, then isolate for 10 days on arrival (or five days dependent on a secondary, negative PCR test).
+Travellers returning to the UK must present a negative COVID test, then isolate for 10 days on arrival.
 However, expect cancellations at the moment.